shadabtanjeed/DoodleDo--Paint-Application/DevNotes.md

 ## General Notice:

-1. If you are doing any changes, please update the md file. it will be easier to track.
+1. If you are doing any changes, please update the md file. __Mention the feature under your name__
 1. Before starting any coding, search this DevNotes to see if anyone is already working on it.
 1. Dont work on *main*.
 Work on own branch and merge when completed.
-1. __Repo undergone changes__.
-Please make sure your version is up to date.
+After work completed, delete unnecessary branches.
 1. Try to use as much comments as possible and follow javadoc conventions.

+## Genereal ToDo

+1. Rectangular Area Erase
+1. Import Image
+1. Shapes
+1. Text
+1. Button pressed `Ctrl+Draw`
+1.

 ---
 ---